on May 27, 2021 (last modified on July 5, 2022) • 18 minute read

 If you check out The Perfect Sculpt’s feed, it shares pictures from influencers with all sorts of body types.
 Its bio emphasizes confidence for every body, and its range of influencers reflects that value.

 The Perfect Sculpt teaches you that the influencers you work with should match your company values.
+That’s why it’s so important to discover Instagram influencers who are relevant to your brand.
+They can make or break your campaigns.

 Wood Flooring Ireland’s Naomi O’Callaghan suggests turning to Nike’s Instagram (@nike) for inspiration.
 “Instagram is a fantastic platform for businesses to utilize, especially if you have a beautiful product and strong brand image – one such example is Nike,” O’Callaghan tells us.